 Phlebotomy is an excellent career choice for those who are energetic and have a desire to help others.
 The six-week course will teach the skills necessary to obtain blood samples suitable for testing in any laboratory setting.

 This course is fast paced.
-The training program consists of one course, MLT 100: Phlebotomy.
-The course is a two-credit hour course and consists of 15 hours of lecture and 45 hours of clinical experience in the student laboratory / hospital setting.
+This course is non-credit and consists of 65 hours of lecture and 35 hours of clinical experience in the laboratory / hospital setting.
 Classes meet Monday – Thursday, 8 a.m. – 4 p.m. on Gadsden State’s Valley Street Campus.

-Once the Phlebotomy training course is completed, the student will be able to immediately enter the workforce in Alabama and will be eligible to take the Phlebotomy Certification Exam administered by the American Society of Phlebotomy Technicians, which is recognized nationwide.
+Once the Phlebotomy training course is completed, the student will be able to enter the workforce and will be eligible to take the Phlebotomy Certification Exam administered by MedCA Certifications.

 - Must be in good standing with the College.